Chico station: History

 Passenger rail service to Chico ceased in 1957, but was reactivated when Amtrak rerouted the Coast Starlight to its current alignment in 1982.
 The city and the Chamber of Commerce saved the current structure from demolition through an agreement with the Southern Pacific Railroad in 1987.
 That same year, the depot was listed in the National Register of Historic Places as the Southern Pacific Depot.
 The building is also home to the Chico Art Center.

 While the Butte County Association of Governments has looked in to establishment of weekday bus service from Chico to Sacramento, their plan called for the bus to depart not from the station but rather a park and ride facility on Fir Street.
-A different North State Intercity Bus route received TIRCP funding in 2018 and will provide weekday feeder service to Sacramento from the Chico station.
+A different North State Intercity Bus route received TIRCP funding in 2018 and is proposed to provide weekday feeder service to Sacramento from the Chico station.

+North Valley Rail is a proposed regional rail service between Chico and Natomas.

+Additional bus connections are available approximately one half-mile away at the Chico Transit Center at 2nd and Salem.